Studies

 decompression.

-This document is a quick review of experiments
+This document provides a brief review of experiments

-undertaken and the applicability of the procedures tested
+conducted and the applicability of the tested procedures

 to the commercial diving industry.
 It also highlights the